-With a summer of planning, shopping and endless list making ahead- there is no reason why your soon to be college freshman can’t tackle the work!
-I admit that as we prepped for college last summer I imagined it all to be a bonding experience.
-However, as freshman move in came closer last fall, our perspectives grew further apart.
+With a summer of planning, shopping, and endless list-making ahead—there is no reason why your soon-to-be college first-year student can’t tackle the work!
+I admit that as we prepped for college two summers ago I imagined it all to be a bonding experience.
+However, as move-in came closer, our perspectives grew further apart.

 I decided action would be the best approach.
-So I got busy… and made THIS list.
+So I got busy…and made THIS list.
 Here is how we did it, and how you can too.
-Here is your jumpstart how-to to get your soon to be college freshman moving!
+Here is your jumpstart how-to to get your soon-to-be college student moving!

 2. Label away.

 With a jumbo sharpie and Frogtape, my daughter was tasked with labeling all the various moving boxes, containers, boxes, and bags with student’s name/room/dorm name and phone number.
 This tape stuck to everything and left no duct tape adhesive behind.

 Stack empty labeled moving containers together in one area.
 Create a “loading” zone area designated for all items that need to be packed excluding large pre-boxed items.
 The visual aid of a separate area will help you determine the best container for each item.
 Next, stack all books, notebooks together in one area in your loading zone.

 3. Wash and pack all clothes and bedding.

 Folded clothes can be left in laundry baskets in the packing area to use as packing filler with remaining to be packed in move-in bags.
 Rolling clothes can also save space when packing.

 Hanging clothes can be grouped in similar length, by small bundles and tied together with a trash bag /garment bag.
 (These move-in bags work great for this too, but we were saving ours for bulkier items.)
 I also used this opportunity to make sure my student knew how to correctly load and wash bedding using the supplies she was taking to college.
 (No, not all the blankets can be washed together, sigh.)

 4. Fill plastic storage bins and drawers with lightweight clothing and misc. items.